All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 I don't know, but I'm just looking.

-You're putting me in an uncomfortable position here because it sounded to me like the callers reading.
+You're putting me in an uncomfortable position here because it sounded to me like the caller's reading.

 We want passion.

-We don't want callers think.
+We don't want what callers think, not what somebody else thinks.

-And I know that everybody's out for bear here.
+And I know that everybody's out for Bear here.

 Sharon Angle in Nevada has endorsed Rick Santorum, by the way.